-After checking into our hotel, we headed out into the city to explore.
+Arrive Friday evening and check into your hotel before heading out into the city to explore.
 Brighton is buzzing most nights of the week, but especially so at the weekend.
 There are lots of brilliant bars and eateries and in particular an excellent selection of vegetarian restaurants in Brighton, including Terre e Terre and Food For Friends.
 There is also a vegan pizzeria, which I was recommended, but am yet to try, though I’ve heard it’s really good!

 Dinner – Curry Leaf Cafe

 I love Indian food and Curry Leaf Lane did not disappoint.
 It has an interesting selection of dishes as well as craft beers and unusual gin and tonics.
-There are three in Brighton and we visited the one on Ship Street in the lanes.
 I recommend the Curry Leaf Tandoor Platter.
 Yum!

 Drinks – The Walrus

-After dinner, we headed across the street to The Walrus.
-This is a really good pub – we ended up going there twice as we liked it so much.
+After dinner, head across the street to The Walrus – a really good pub.
 It’s deceptively large with a good range of beers and wine, and fabulous pub grub, as well as a music venue downstairs and a roof garden above.

 Sleep – Snooze